lstkz/veni/docs.md

 * `value` A value to validate.
 * `schema` A schema definition.
-* `rootNam` The optional name of the root objected.
+* `rootName` The optional name of the root objected.
 Used when formatting validation errors.

 #### Returns